What is Knee Arthritis?

 Arthritis is the inflammation of one of your joints.
-Osteoarthritis and rheumatoid arthritis are two of the most common types of arthritis but there are more than 100 different types of arthritis.
+Osteoarthritis and rheumatoid arthritis are two of the most common types but there are more than 100 different types of arthritis that affects places like the knees and hips.

-We have 360 joints in our bodies and each one of them can potentially get arthritis.
-Since our knees tend to bear the brunt of our daily activities, however, knee arthritis is one of the most common types of arthritis.
+We have 360 joints in our bodies and each one of them can potentially get it.
+Since our knees tend to bear the brunt of our daily activities, however, knee arthritis is one of the most common types.

-Everyone experiences knee arthritis a bit differently, depending on the severity of the particular case.
-If you think that you have knee arthritis symptoms, there are a few common signs that will help you decide.
+Everyone experiences it a bit differently, depending on the severity of the particular case.
+If you think that you have symptoms, there are a few common signs that will help you decide.

 Here are a few things to look out for if you think that you may have arthritis in your knee: